 A substantial portion of non-Wilderness land in the watershed has been logged and roaded.
 The impacts of past land management are evident.

 The watershed is a fire-dependent landscape and, as such, experiences frequent wildfires.
 Most are relatively small, however, several major wildfire complexes have burned in recent history.
-Approximately 69% of the watershed has burned since 1911 with some of these areas burning multiple times.
+More than 69% of the watershed has burned since 1911 with some of these areas burning multiple times.
 Changes in the natural fire regime have exacerbated wildfire frequency and severity.
 Read more about the fire history of the Salmon River.